andreynaduo/instagram-homepage/README.md

 # Instagram homepage
-I recreated the instagram homepage using HTML5 and CSS3.
+This is my first project using HTML5 and CSS3.
+I recreated the instagram homepage.